 Prerequisites and Setup

 There are a number of tools and resources needed to complete this exercise.
-This section is about getting set up.
+This section how to configure performance testing.

 The following prerequisites are required for performance testing:

 - Styra Load as a binary, Installation provides installation instructions.

 - The latest OPA binary, OPA Releases provides installation instructions.